 More and more project managers are managing remote workers because businesses are becoming increasingly global.
 Companies want to tap into the best talent, which is why they will often outsource or hire teams based overseas.
+Recent research shows that 40% of remote job listings allow international remote work.
 While this presents many benefits, it can be challenging to manage people located far away, which is why this is now a critical part of a project manager’s skill set.
 Read on to discover the challenges facing project managers with remote team members, and how to overcome them.

 - Time differences – One of the main problems facing remote workers is the time difference.
 If the time difference is no greater than seven hours, you should be able to find a point in the working day whereby your hours overlap, allowing you to schedule a meeting, even if it is the start of your working day and the end of theirs.
 If your working days do not overlap, this can be a lot more challenging.
 Establish a system whereby you both give each other daily updates, via email or the project management software you use, for example.
 You should then try and have a weekly audio or video call.
 Don’t expect the remote workers to be inconvenienced all of the time, you are going to need to be flexible and adapt to them as best as you can.
 The likelihood is that they will return the favour.

 - Feeling out of the loop – It can be very easy for remote team members to feel like they are not part of the team.
 They may feel a bit lost and like they don’t really know what they are doing, which can essentially cause them to ‘hide’, i.e. they will avoid your messages, delay responses, and come up with frequent excuses.
 When managing a remote project team, the key is to communicate regularly, and make time for small talk too so that the workers feel comfortable.
 You also need to be clear regarding objectives and implement deadlines for all work to be submitted by.